ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IMissileSimpleAero.rst

 IMissileSimpleAero
 ==================

-.. py:class:: IMissileSimpleAero
+.. py:class:: ansys.stk.core.stkobjects.aviator.IMissileSimpleAero

    object

    Interface used to access the Simple aerodynamics options for a missile.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IMissileSimpleAero

 Overview
 --------